geisa/conformance/README.md

 ### Launch tests automatically

+#### Requirements

+The automatic test launcher requires the following requirements:
+* On the target:
+  - Board with a connexion to the network
+  - SSH access to the board

+#### Launch tests

 A script is provided to launch all tests automatically.
 This script will execute the tests and create a report.